goderich/scripts/README.md

 A Haskell script that combines CSV files with a specific content layout.
 The first two columns act as a key.
 The rest of the colums are the value, and their number is not defined or limited.
 A single key can have several corresponding values, in which case they are treated as a matrix (list of lists).
 The script finds the corresponding keys and combines any number of files, starting with a single file (the 'original').
 The output is a merged file of all the inputs with the original, plus a diff file against the original for each input file.
 Diff files are only generated if there are missing keys.

-## pacfzf
+## pacsk

-A shell one-liner that passes pandoc packages through fzf for easy filtering and installing.
-Totally stolen from Manjaro.
+A shell one-liner that passes pandoc packages through [skim](https://github.com/lotabout/skim) for easy filtering and installing.
+Based on a similar script from Manjaro using `yay` and `fzf`.